-Lovekin are based in Ash, between Aldershot and Guildford and we’ve been here since we started in 1986.
+Lovekin started in Ash, between Aldershot and Guildford and we’ve been here since 1986.
 For boiler replacement and central heating installation we work in Guildford and Godalming, Farnham and Farnborough, Aldershot, Camberley and Woking.

 between 8.00 and 6.00 weekdays

 Outside hours leave us a message; we’ll ring you back

 You’re welcome to ring us if you’re looking for a quote for a new gas boiler or a full central heating system but if you simply want to talk about options and need advice, that’s fine too.